Updated: August 2022

 2. A compromised baby

-This is a baby who has had a rough time during birth and might require a little external support to make the transition.
+This is a baby who has had a rough time during birth and might require a little external support to make their transition to breathing.
 This situation is often a result of interventions during birth such as directed pushing, artificial rupture of membranes, syntocinon/pitocin.
-It may also be a result of a tight nuchal cord reducing blood flow just before birth (a loose one does not do this).
+It may also result from a tight nuchal cord reducing blood flow just before birth.
 A compromised baby is floppy and a blue/white colour.
 They may also have passed meconium during the birth, and their heart rate is slow and/or dropping.
-This baby could probably do with a bit of help, but most importantly they need their placental circulation.
-While the cord is intact the baby is still receiving some oxygen, which is better than none.
+This baby could probably do with a bit of help, but most importantly, they need their placental circulation.
+While the cord is intact and blood is circulating, the baby is still receiving some oxygen, which is better than none.
 In addition, the extra blood volume and red blood cells will help to circulate any oxygen the baby gets via resuscitation.
-You can see a very compromised baby being resuscitation with ongoing placental circulation in this movie:

 Woman-centred, baby-centred, evidence-based resuscitation